Casing and Capping Wiring

 Simple Definition

-Casing and capping wiring is a type of surface wiring where electrical wires are installed inside wooden or PVC channels and covered with a protective cap.
+Casing and capping wiring is a surface electrical wiring system in which insulated wires are installed inside wooden or PVC channels called casings and protected with removable covers known as cappings.

 Simple Explanation